isabella232/sign-integrations.en/help/workday/quick-start.md

 Within the [!UICONTROL Review Document Step], the dynamic document is referenced from the previous step and defines the sequential signature process via two signing groups.

-The behavior illustrated below will route the dynamically generated document first to the Hiring Manager, and then to the Candidate.
+The behavior illustrated below routes the dynamically generated document first to the Hiring Manager, and then to the Candidate.

 ![[!DNL Workday] signing groups being defined](images/configure-rd-stepsmaller-575.png)